sudheery80/kube8s/README.md

 # kube8s
-1. Create the configmap first used by postgres -- we can use secret instead of configmap which is more secure kubectl apply -f postgres-config.yaml
+1. Create the configmap first used by postgres db -- we can use secret instead of configmap which is more secure kubectl apply -f postgres-config.yaml

 2. Create the persistent volume and volume claim needed by the postgres database